Vehicle Miles Traveled: Another Look at Our Evolving Behavior

-I've often been asked why I use the CNP16OV data for the population adjustment, often with the suggestion that it would make more sense to limit the population to licensed drivers.
-For openers, I don't know of a valid source for the driver-licensed population.
-But more importantly, the correlation between license holders and actual drivers is far from reliable.
+Why use the CNP16OV data for the population adjustment?
+Wouldn't it make more sense to limit the population to licensed drivers?
+The correlation between license holders and actual drivers is far from reliable.
 Many license holders in households do not drive, especially in their older years.
 According to Census Bureau data on gasoline sales (courtesy of Harry Dent's research on demand curves), dollars spent on gasoline peaks for people in their late 40s and falls off rather quickly after that.

-In fact, I think there's a good case for using the Census Bureau's mid-month estimates of total population (POPTHM) rather than civilians age 16 and over for the population adjustment.
+In fact, there's a good case for using the Census Bureau's mid-month estimates of total population (POPTHM) rather than civilians age 16 and over for the population adjustment.
 The reason is that a portion of total miles traveled is specifically to support children's needs (day care, schools, children's activities, etc.) and the needs of elders who might have licenses but no longer drive.
 Ultimately the division of miles traveled by either population group (CNP16OV or POPTHM), while not a perfect match with drivers, is a consistent and relevant metric for evaluating economic growth.

 What about the impact of volatile gasoline prices?
 How much of a factor has that been in the trend?
 I'll close with an overlay of the population-adjusted miles traveled and real (inflation-adjusted) regular gasoline prices (all formulations) since the early 1990s.